justinnhli/oxycreates/intermediate-programming/index.md

 ## Other Resources

+* [*How To Plan a Coding Project - A Programming Outline*](https://medium.com/swlh/how-to-plan-a-coding-project-a-programming-outline-fc5917c60553), by Grant Darling.

-* [*The Mental Game of Python*](https://www.youtube.com/watch?v=Uwuv05aZ6ug), by Raymond Hettinger.
+* [*The Mental Game of Python*](https://www.youtube.com/watch?v=Uwuv05aZ6ug), by Raymond Hettinger, about writing clean code.
 Despite the name, the ideas here apply to other programming languages as well.

-* [*How To Plan a Coding Project - A Programming Outline*](https://medium.com/swlh/how-to-plan-a-coding-project-a-programming-outline-fc5917c60553), by Grant Darling.
+* [*Debugging*](/debugging/), by Justin Li.
+A guide to debugging.